JTBWatchDog/DF_Garden/src/site/notes/OC sheets/Adalyne Corbin.md

-[^1]: This is in reference to a group which existed prior to the ATDF's existence, whose purpose was to track down and detain dangerous magi within and around Acuria — But, primarily, those who had crossed borders.
+[^1]:This is in reference to a group which existed prior to the ATDF's existence, whose purpose was to track down and detain dangerous magi within and around Acuria — But, primarily, those who had crossed borders.